nodejs/node/doc/api/modules.md

   3. The file has a `.js` extension, the closest `package.json` does not contain `"type": "commonjs"`, and the module contains ES module syntax.

-`require()` will load the requested module as an ES Module, and return the module namespace object.
+If the ES Module being loaded meet the requirements, `require()` can load it and return the module namespace object.
 In this case it is similar to dynamic `import()` but is run synchronously and returns the name space object directly.